-When stay-at-home orders were put in place in March, gyms and fitness studios across the country shut their doors, forcing lots of people to re-imagine their approach to exercise.
+When stay-at-home orders were put in place at the beginning of the pandemic, gyms and fitness studios across the country shut their doors, forcing lots of people to re-imagine their approach to exercise.
 Some turned to online workouts, others began hiking or biking, and many opted out of exercise altogether.

 In fact, according to a September 2020 study in the International Journal of Environmental Research and Public Health, Americans exercise 32 percent less now than they did before the pandemic.